 There’s a catch.
 A lot of service providers are branding themselves as SD-WAN providers because the growth of this technology is fast-paced and provides a lucrative opportunity.
 Don’t be duped; you need to ask the right questions to get the right type of SD-WAN for your enterprise.
 After considering the benefits you’ll receive and determining that SD-WAN will be a good fit, you need to examine how your SD-WAN will be delivered.
 Here are three questions to consider:

 Do you require an SD-WAN with a network, or will an edge routing device suffice?
 If your locations are relatively local, you will fare well with an Internet-based SD-WAN.
-If you have a global enterprise with locations on separate continents, your network may suffer from latency and the variability of connections, with the result creating performance issues.
+If you have a global enterprise with locations on separate continents, your network may suffer from latency (learn what is latency) and the variability of connections, with the result creating performance issues.
 A global SD-WAN uses a cloud-native private network with built-in redundancy.

 Do you need to prioritize connectivity for premises or cloud solutions?
 If most of your applications are relatively close geographically to your end-users, then Internet-based SD-WAN may fit your needs.
 SD-WAN through a cloud-native private network is better for global enterprises that completely or almost completely rely on cloud applications.
 Otherwise, they risk running into congestion on the public Internet, slowing down the performance of key software solutions.